aws-samples/aws-modernization-with-gremlin/content/22_Setup_SockShop_Gremlin/25_test_sockshop/_index.md

 kubectl get svc -o wide -n sock-shop | grep LoadBalancer
 ```

-Copy the load balancer IP from the terminal and paste it.
+Copy the load balancer DNS name from the terminal and paste it.

 ![Bastion-lb](/images/LB-IP.png)